New Spring 2017 Applicants (and current CIM students applying for a new spring program):

 Merit Only applicants may be offered only CIM Scholarship, which is awarded based upon our faculty reviews of the audition and CIM's anticipation of student potential in addition to test scores, GPA, letters of recommendation, etc.

-If you prefer to apply for only merit aid (or no aid at all), you must submit the Need-Based Aid Waiver form.
-Upon receipt of this form, CIM will waive the aid application documents applicable to need based aid consideration.
+If you prefer to apply for only merit aid (or no aid at all, if you intend to be a full-pay student if admitted), please email the Financial Aid Office of your intent at firstname.lastname@example.org.
+Upon receipt of your email, CIM will waive the aid application documents applicable to need based aid consideration.

 Annual consideration for Federal Grants, Work Study and Loans requires:

-To complete the FAFSA, you do NOT need to have your 2014 tax return completed; you may estimate the AGI and tax paid figures to meet the priority deadline.
-Please update your FASFA when the tax return has been finalized by using the FAFSA IRS Data Retrieval Tool.
-No federal need-based aid may be disbursed until the final 2014 tax return data is updated on the FAFSA through the IRS Data Retrieval Tool or a copy of an official IRS Tax Return Transcript is submitted to CIM; if the student or parent is not required to file a 2014 federal tax return, the applicable Verification Form with copies of W-2, 1099 or other income sources must be reviewed.
+No federal need-based aid may be disbursed until the final tax return data is updated on the FAFSA through the IRS Data Retrieval Tool or a copy of an official IRS Tax Return Transcript is submitted to CIM; if the student or parent is not required to file a 2015 federal tax return, the applicable Verification Form with copies of W-2, 1099 or other income sources must be reviewed.

 For the complete list of key dates and helpful tips for completing the financial aid renewal process, please refer to the Returning Student Financial Aid Timeline.